espocrm/documentation/docs/administration/upgrading-manually.md

 Important: Only for very exprerienced users.
 It's **not recommended** way to upgrade.
 We do not guarantee any success if you decide to upgrade this way.

 If your environment is configured properly, the regular upgrade process via CLI should work fine.
-We really do not recommend to upgrade manually.

 In some cases it can be more reasonable to install a fresh instance, then copy your `custom` directory, install all needed extensions.